Polarimetry and albedo of the Near-Earth Asteroid 2025 FA22: Observations

-where $F_\parallel$ and $F_\perp$ are the fluxes of the light polarised in the direction parallel or perpendicular to the scattering plane, respectively.
-In the case of filter polarimetry, $\lambda$ refers to the effective wavelength of the filter employed in the observations.
-Consistent with the general description of Sect.~\ref{Sect_Intro}, a positive sign for \pr\ means that the light flux polarized perpendicularly to the scattering plane exceeds the flux polarized parallel to it, whereas a negative sign means that the parallel polarization dominates.

-Figure \ref{fig:obs_geo} shows the observing geometry of \FAtt\ relative to the Earth and Moon in the projected ecliptic $x$–$y$ (left) and $x$–$z$ (right) planes during the campaign.
-The first date of each observing epoch is marked along the asteroid’s path.
-During the campaign, the NEO passed close to the Earth–Moon system, reaching a minimum geocentric distance of about 842,060\,km.

-Observations were obtained between 2025-09-18 and 2025-09-28 using both spectropolarimetry and filter polarimetry, covering phase angles from $109^\circ$ to $24.2^\circ$.
+Observations were obtained between 2025-09-18 and 2025-09-28 using both spectropolarimetry and filter polarimetry, covering phase angles from $109^\circ$ to $24.2^\circ$ (see the full observing log in Table~\ref{tab:ObservingLog}).
 Data were collected at multiple observatories with different instruments, all employing the beam-swapping technique \citep[e.g.,][]{Bagetal09}.

 Filter polarimetry was performed with nominally similar B, V, and R filters whose transmission curves differed slightly between instruments.
+Table~\ref{tab:Filters} summarizes the characteristics of the filters involved in the filter polarimetry measurements.
+In this table, $\lambda_0$ is the central wavelength, and $\Delta\lambda$ is the FWHM.
+For DIPol-UF, the given values combine the effect of the filters and of the dichroic beam splitters, as discussed in \citet{BerPii22}.

-While such differences can be critical in cases where polarisation varies rapidly with wavelength, asteroid polarisation varies smoothly across the optical range -- in fact, for \FAtt, was found also very small.
+While such differences can be critical in cases where polarisation varies rapidly with wavelength, asteroid polarisation varies smoothly across the optical range.
 As a result, small differences in filter transmission have a negligible effect compared with photon-noise uncertainties for this target.
 This assumption was confirmed a posteriori through numerical simulations based on FORS spectropolarimetry combined with different filter transmission functions, and by the agreement, within uncertainties, of observations obtained at nearly identical phase angles with different instruments.
 Although detailed information on the exact filters is provided in the relevant instrument documentation (see below), we will hereafter refer to the data simply as B, V, and R band observations.